Ruth Wilson Stars in, Co-Directs World Premiere of THE EL. TRAIN, Three Plays by O'Neill, Now thru Dec 30

 Ruth Wilson (Saving Mr Banks, Anna Christie, A Streetcar Named Desire, Luther, The Lone Ranger) will star in the London premiere of The El.
 Train: three one-act plays by Eugene O'Neill (The Web, Before Breakfast and The Dreamy Kid).
 The plays, written between 1913 and 1918, are being presented together for the first time.
 Ruth will act in The Web and Before Breakfast, directed by Sam Yates, and will make her directorial debut with The Dreamy Kid.
 Combining live music with immersive design, all housed in the intimate setting of Grade II listed Hoxton Hall (built 1863, seating an audience of 125), The El.
-Train will run for a limited four-week season from 6 December - 30 December, with press nights on the 12 & 13 December.
+Train will run for a limited four-week season from tonight, 6 December - 30 December, with press nights on the 12 & 13 December.
 Design is by Richard Kent, with lighting by Neil Austin and original composition and sound design by Alex Baranowski.
 The El.
 Train is being produced by Found Productions.
-Further casting will be announced shortly.

 "I'm thrilled to be presenting three of Eugene O'Neill's lesser-known, one-act plays at London's historic Hoxton Hall.
 Written when O'Neill was in his 20s, these sometimes violent, passionate works show the undeniable genius of one of America's greatest dramatists.
 I am delighted to be directing Ruth Wilson in Before Breakfast and The Web, and that she makes her directing debut with The Dreamy Kid."
 Sam Yates, Director.